PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 - The error message will contain a prefix as described:

   - If the error is an Exception, it prefixes with Exception:.
   - If the error has InvocationInfo.MyCommand, it prefixes the command.
   - If the error has InvocationName, CategoryInfo.Category, or CategoryInfo.Reason, the message will prefix these.
   - Only if none of those exist does it actually use Error:.

 - Simplified error message syntax from 'Message'.
-(See graphic below)
+(See below)

 ```powershell
 PS C:\> Get-Childitem -Path c:\notreal